-James Comey To Testify Before House Judiciary Committee
+James Comey To Testify Privately To The House Judiciary Committee

 Grateful for a fair hearing from judge.
 Hard to protect my rights without being in contempt, which I don’t believe in.
 So will sit in the dark, but Republicans agree I’m free to talk when done and transcript released in 24 hours.
 This is the closest I can get to public testimony.— James Comey (@Comey) December 2, 2018

-The committee is expected to question Comey about decisions made by the FBI in 2016, including the FBI's investigations into Hillary Clinton's use of a private email server, and possible collusion between Russia and Trump's presidential campaign.
+The committee is expected to question Comey about decisions made by the FBI in 2016, including the agency's investigations into Hillary Clinton's use of a private email server, and possible collusion between Russia and Donald Trump's presidential campaign.

 NPR's Scott Neuman reports: